Policy last updated

 Workplace adjustments across the employee lifecycle

-Recruitment and Selection
+Recruitment and selection

 Workplace adjustment during the recruitment phase ensures that all applicants have a fair chance to demonstrate they have the skills required for the position.
 Not every applicant needs to be assessed in an identical manner.
 This provides flexibility when assessing applicants with a disability.
 All applicants should be encouraged to ask if they require any workplace adjustments through the recruitment process.

 The onus is on the panel chair to ask any applicant if any workplace adjustments are required, such as an accessible room or parking for an applicant in a wheelchair.
-For applicants with disability, hiring principal/managers and panel members should consider what information is appropriate for the situation.
+For applicants with disability, hiring principals/managers and panel members should consider what information is appropriate for the situation.
 It is best practice for the panel chair to take an active approach and not to assume that a person’s health information will be offered voluntarily.

 Available resources: